Graduate Admissions FAQ

 If applying to the Clinical Psychology program stream and you have completed a thesis-based Master’s degree in psychology at a different university, unless the prior Master’s degree is from a CPA or APA accredited clinical psychology program, you are strongly encouraged to apply to our MA program for admissions consideration.
 The time to PhD completion is truncated (i.e., 4 years to complete PhD instead of 6 years) if entering at the clinical MA level and completing the standard MA-PhD course schedule.

-Some students with Master’s level education from a different discipline may be required to complete our MA program, with certain requirements possibly exempted in exceptional cases if deemed appropriate by the respective Psychology graduate program stream, and by the College of Graduate Studies.
+Some students with Master’s level education from a different discipline may be required to complete our MA program, with certain requirements possibly exempted (in exceptionally rare cases) if deemed appropriate by the respective Psychology graduate program stream, and by the College of Graduate Studies.
+Eligibility for any such exemptions would only be assessed following program admission (not pre-application).

 Our Psychology graduate programs are rigorous.
 In addition, admission to both of our graduate program streams (Psychological Science and Clinical Psychology) is very competitive.
 The admissions review process is comprehensive, and several factors are considered by the Psychology graduate admissions committee when reviewing and ranking completed applications.
 A number of criteria will lead to an applicant package being top-ranked, including if an applicant has:

-- an eligible undergraduate (honours recommended) degree in Psychology, or a related area, from a recognized institution
+- an eligible undergraduate (Honours recommended) degree in Psychology, or a related area, from a recognized institution (plus a relevant thesis-based Master’s degree if applying to the given PhD stream);

 - clear evidence of scholarly work (i.e., posters/presentations/publications);